Spacewalker215/Scratch-Tutor/README.md

 ## 📘 Introduction

 Welcome to **Scratch Helper**, your friendly A.I.
 Copilot for Scratch!
 This tool is designed with young learners in mind, offering guidance and support to help kids explore and master Scratch, a popular visual programming language.
-Currently in its beta phase, we're eager to hear your feedback and bug reports to enhance its functionality.
+Currently in its beta phase, I'm eager to hear your feedback and bug reports to enhance its functionality.

 Why spend countless hours watching video tutorials just to understand a simple block in Scratch?
 With **Scratch Helper**, you can quickly get the assistance you need, making your learning journey smoother and more enjoyable.